phenopackets/phenopacket-schema-fhir-implementation-guide/README.md

 Documentation
 =============

 This project contains the source code for the implementation guide.
-The website generate from this project can be found [here](https://genomics.ontoserver.csiro.au/phenopackets/).
+The website generated from this project can be found [here](https://aehrc.github.io/fhir-phenopackets-ig/).

 Building
 =================